SchwarzIT/onyx/apps/showcase/content/en/components/03.basic/icon/index.md

 ### Sizes

-To ensure a consistent look and usage across multiple pages and applications, the icon supports multiple pre-defined sizes.
-When set to `inline` instead of a fixed size, the icon will be sized automatically to the current text size which can be useful to align the icon with inline text.
+To ensure a consistent look and usage across multiple pages and applications, the component offers several predefined sizes.
+Set `size="inline"` to use the current text size, which is useful for embedding the icon within continuous text.

 :component-example{name="Sizes" layout="fullWidth"}

 ### Colors

-Several colors are supported to highlight the semantic meaning of the icon.
+Several colors are available to emphasize the icon's meaning.
 See our [color documentation](/introduction/foundation/colors#colors) for more information.
-If no color is set explicitly (default), the icon will use the current text color defined by the parent component.
+If no color is set explicitly (default), the icon will use the current text color defined by the parent element.

 :component-example{name="Colors" layout="fullWidth"}

 ### Metadata

-We also include some metadata for each icon such as the category or alias names.
+We also include some metadata for each icon such as the category and aliases.

 :component-example{name="Metadata" layout="grow"}